Who stole my dreams

 I was speechless.
 She had not seen the world beyond 200 miles of Los Angeles.
 How could such a young girl have gone so deranged?

-Now we have this other 16-year-old girl that has the lifestyle of a filmstar for the last few years.
+Now we have this other 16-year-old girl who has had the lifestyle of a filmstar for the last few years.
 She rubs shoulders with celebrities and royalty.
 She goes to prestigious events and receives plenty of expensive gifts.
 She will live the billionaire life.
 She is part of the top 0,1%.

 She has it all – except her dreams.
 That’s what she says.
 We stole her dreams.
 Because we destroyed the world she wanted to live in.